Healthy Homes Assessment Awatoto

 What We Do

-We are serious about your investment We conduct detailed inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the fun aspects of owning or purchasing a house.
+We take your investment seriously and conduct detailed inspections so you won’t encounter any unpleasant or costly surprises meaning you can relax and focus on the fun aspects of purchasing or owning a house.

-We specialise in a range of solutions to make sure that you are fully informed about the condition of any property you might be considering buying or selling in addition to other services.
+We specialise in a range of services to ensure that you are completely informed of the condition of any property that you might be thinking of buying or selling and also other services.

-We do not just work with you , but we also work with some big clients like the local authorities, banks, and insurance companies.
-They seem to like the peace of mind provided, thanks to the information in our building inspection reports.
+We don’t just work with you but we also work with large clients including bank branches, local councils, and insurance companies.
+Evidently , they like their peace of mind provided, thanks to the information that we offer in our reports of building inspections.

-Our systematic approach to your property inspection as well as the latest technology in software that incorporates digital images into your report, you are able to actually see any problems that might be discovered.
-Thanks to our detailed report, it is no wonder we receive so many referrals from clients our service to family members and friends.
+With our systemised method of conducting your house inspection as well as the latest technology in software which includes digital photos in the Report, you are able to actually see any issues that could be discovered.
+With our detailed reporting it’s easy to understand why we have so many customers who recommend our services to their family and friends.

 Highly Trained & Insured Inspection Professionals